hannalaakso/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 1. Run `git checkout -b BRANCH-FOR-PRE-RELEASE` to create a new local branch of the GOV.UK Frontend repo.

-2. Run `git pull` to pull the latest changes.
+2. If necessary, run `git pull` to pull the latest changes.

 3. Run `nvm use` to make sure you’re using the right version of Node.js and npm.